 - Use it for ALL rides.

 Conventional wisdom might say that the virtual queue should be used on all attractions no matter how popular.
-This is probably going to depend on how crowded the parks are when they reopen.
+This is probably going to depend on how crowded the parks continue to get now that they are reopened and other deemed advantages in using them.

-Figuring out which rides will get the virtual queue is anyone’s guess at this time, but it should at least start with the most popular rides in the parks that are known to have long wait times.
+If Disney uses the virtual queue more, figuring out which rides will get it is anyone’s guess at this time, but it should start with the most popular rides in the parks that are known to have long wait times.

-Here are the rides we think will most likely use boarding passes in the near future:
+Here are the rides we think will most likely use boarding passes in the future:

-Popular rides like Pirates of the Caribbean and Haunted Mansion could also be included, but they use an omnimover system which is able to handle a large number of guests already so depending on the crowds it might not be necessary.
-TRON Lightcycle Run is a popular choice when it opens in 2021.
+Popular rides like Pirates of the Caribbean and Haunted Mansion could also be included, but they use an omnimover system that is able to handle a large number of guests already so depending on the crowds it might not be necessary.

 These are all likely since they are the most popular in the park.
-We might also see the virtual queue added for Remy’s Ratatouille Adventure and Guardians of the Galaxy: Cosmic Rewind whenever those debut.
+We have seen the virtual queue used for Remy’s Ratatouille Adventure and it could always come back.

 If you haven’t been to the Studios in a while, they have a lot of really good rides now!
 All of the ones mentioned above will see big crowds and could benefit from the virtual queue.